WillemB2104/WillemB2104.github.io/_pages/research.md

 questions about direction of influence, and they are difficult to approach any other way.

+{% include figure-credit.html
+   src="/assets/images/figures/fig-normative-model.svg"
+   alt="Centile curves of a brain measure plotted against age, with one individual's four repeated scans overlaid.
+The first three sit within the expected range; the fourth falls below the fifth centile." caption="Rather than comparing patients with controls as groups, a normative model places each individual against the range expected at their age.
+With repeated scans, a departure from that range can be dated." credit="Figure by W.B.
+Bruin" %}

 This is the focus of my current work at Amsterdam UMC with Prof. dr. Odile van den Heuvel, using repeated MRI assessments from the **Generation R** cohort to map brain development from childhood into young adulthood in relation to obsessive-compulsive symptomatology.
-Two preregistered projects run in parallel: one on [thalamic maturation](https://osf.io/9zwtc/overview) and its relation to broader subcortical and cortical development, and one on brain maturation in relation to obsessive-compulsive symptoms.
-At Leiden University I work with Dr. Moji Aghajani on similar questions in adolescent anxiety, using data from the ENIGMA consortium.
+Two preregistered projects run in parallel: one on thalamic maturation and its relation to broader subcortical and cortical development, and one on brain maturation in relation to obsessive-compulsive symptoms.
+At Leiden University I work with Dr. Moji Aghajani on the same set of questions in adolescent anxiety.

-A KNAW Ter Meulen grant (2026) supports an extension of this line with the University of Southern California and the University of Michigan, using scans from roughly 15,000 young people across more than thirty countries to build developmental reference curves that hold across diagnostic boundaries rather than within them.

 Related work uses **brain-age modelling**, in which a model trained to estimate chronological age from imaging data is applied to individuals, and the gap between predicted and actual age is treated as an index of atypical development.
+A KNAW Ter Meulen grant supports an extension of this line with the University of Southern California and the University of Michigan, using scans from roughly 15,000 young people across more than thirty countries to build developmental reference curves that hold across diagnostic boundaries rather than within them.

 The longer-term aim is to move from static measures of brain structure toward **longitudinal, multimodal models of developmental trajectories**, integrating